jam-do/jam-site/src/md/whitepaper.md

 It can be difficult for such developers to offer their services to the market, since it is difficult to formulate them into an independent product, because, in this case, it is necessary to deal with marketing, financial issues, support and reporting to government agencies.
 Not everyone is able to build their own IT company from scratch, while simultaneously working directly on development.

-On the other hand, the market clearly has a need for “micro-products” and “micro-services”—services that solve specific problems without having to build our own development processes around them, maintain teams, and repeatedly reinvent what others have already created.
+On the other hand, the market clearly has a need for “micro-products” and “micro-services”— services that solve specific problems without having to build our own development processes around them, maintain teams, and repeatedly reinvent what others have already created.

 ### Communication with AI and neurocasting

 Let's look into the near future.
 In our opinion, there is a set of technologies and trends that, in combination, can greatly change our world in the very near future.
 More than the Internet itself has changed our world.

 Such technologies are:
 - Quantum computing
 - AR/XR (augmented and extended reality)
-- AI (artificial intelligence)
+- AI (Artificial Intelligence)
 - Blockchain

 Accessible augmented reality can change a lot in the perception and consumption patterns of web content, in the principles of interaction with interfaces and the presentation of information.
 One of the basic limitations of modern UX engineering - the size of the screen of your device - will cease to exist, because the screen can become “infinite” in virtual reality.